MESAHub/mesa-website/02-prereqs.markdown

 will be for the indefinite future.

-## Look through this presention; skim the MESA papers
+## Look through this presentation; skim the MESA papers

 Before you use MESA, you should get a feel for what it can do.